-- In the event that the investible funds of more than 65% of the total proceeds of the Scheme are not invested in equity shares of domestic companies, the tax provisions as applicable for equity schemes may not be available to the Scheme.
-This is however subject to change as per Income Tax laws of India. - Scheme's performance may differ from the benchmark index to the extent of the investments held in the debt segment, as per the investment pattern indicated under normal circumstances.
+- The Scheme may also use various derivative products from time to time, as would be available and permitted by SEBI, in an attempt to protect the value of the portfolio and enhance Unitholders' interest. - In the event that the investible funds of more than 65% of the total proceeds of the Scheme are not invested in equity shares of domestic companies, the tax provisions as applicable for equity schemes may not be available to the Scheme.
+This is however subject to change as per Income Tax laws of India. - The scheme may have limited flexibility to deviate from the stated investment objective and will remain invested in the theme regardless of the fundamental outlook, macroeconomic environment, liquidity/prospects of the companies in the theme.
+This may result in volatility in scheme performance depending on outlook for the theme.